 Hours: Call in advance to check

 Trail Map: Lake City Ski Hill (jpg)

-Southern Colorado’s Dozen Secluded Ski Areas – Colorado conjures up images of sky high mountains and wide open ski slopes.
+Southern Colorado’s Dozen Secluded Ski Areas – Colorado conjures up images of sky-high mountains and wide-open ski slopes.
 Sometimes though you see resorts that are, shall we say, packed to the gills with people and lift lines that stretch all the way to your…

-Ultimate Guide to the 32 Ski Resorts in Colorado – Colorado is jam packed full of epic ski resorts in nearly all corners of the Rockies.
+Ultimate Guide to the 32 Ski Resorts in Colorado – Colorado is jam-packed full of epic ski resorts in nearly all corners of the Rockies.
 Depending on how each season kicks off, Colorado can have as many as 32 outdoor ski areas operating at its peak.
 The Rocky…

-Colorado’s 6 City Run Ski Areas – These smaller Colorado ski areas are seldom spoke of outside their local mountain towns.
-They’re tiny hills funded from local government, donations and ticket sales.
-Their chairlifts are relics, their atmosphere is mellow and the…
+Colorado’s 6 City Run Ski Areas – These smaller Colorado ski areas are seldom spoken of outside their local mountain towns.
+They’re tiny hills funded by local government, donations, and ticket sales.
+Their chairlifts are relics, their atmosphere is mellow, and the…